3-Series Motion Sensor and Motion Detector

-The primary role of Smart Motion Sensors and Motion Detector in home security
+The Primary role of Motion Sensor and Motion Detector in Home Security

-The primary purpose of a motion detector is to sense an intruder and send an alert to your control panel, which alerts your monitoring center.
+The primary purpose of motion detection is to sense an intruder and send an alert to your control panel, which alerts your monitoring center.

-Motion sensor working when you’re not home or when you tell the system you are not there.
+Motion detectors work when you’re not home or when you tell the system you are not there.
 You can even program some security to record events via a security camera when there’s motion.

 Motion Detector – Protect Your Home While You’re Away